stratosphere/stratosphere/quickstart/scala.markdown

   * m2eclipse-scala: http://alchim31.free.fr/m2e-scala/update-site
   * build-helper-maven-plugin: https://repository.sonatype.org/content/repositories/forge-sites/m2e-extras/0.14.0/N/0.14.0.201109282148/

-With these you can import the maven project using the import dialog of eclipse.
+With these you can import the maven project using the import dialog for maven projects of eclipse.

 Browse to start writing your job.